reverentgeek/vuepress-authentication-tutorial/readme.md

 Much of VuePress is customizable through [configuration](https://vuepress.vuejs.org/config/).
 In this step, you will configure your VuePress application to add a title and basic navigation.

-Create a new folder in the project named `.vuepress`.
+Create a new folder in the project under `docs` named `.vuepress`.
 Notice the period in front of the text, which is required.
 In the `.vuepress` folder, create a new file named `config.js`.

 ```javascript
 module.exports = {